mhpuglia/APPLESEED/README.md

 ## Accompanying dataset
 An example dataset is available for download from https://openneuro.org/datasets/ds003710.
 The user should place all APPLESEED scripts within the MATLAB path, download the example dataset to an "APPLESEED_Example_Dataset" directory, and change into this directory in MATLAB.
 The example code in APPLESEED_batch will then run APPLESEED_setup() and APPLESEED() from the MATLAB command line on the example dataset which includes: EEG data from 48 recording sessions from 13 infants and a channel location file and a bin file (located in the "APPLESEED_Example_Dataset > code" directory).

-See the following publications for more information on the tutorial dataset:
+See the following publications for more information on the example dataset:

 * Puglia, M.H., Krol, K.M., Missana, M., Williams, C.L., Lillard, T.S., Morris, J.P., Connelly, J.J., & Grossmann, T. (2020).
 Epigenetic tuning of brain signal entropy in emergent human social behavior.
 BMC medicine, 18(1), 1-24. https://doi.org/10.1186/s12916-020-01683-x
 * Puglia, M.H., Slobin, J.S., Williams, C.L., 2021.
 The Automated Preprocessing Pipe-Line for the Estimation of Scale-wise Entropy from EEG Data (APPLESEED): Development and validation for use in pediatric populations. bioRxiv. https://doi.org/10.1101/2021.07.10.450198.